christianmkg/mkgmarketingweb/_posts/2012-06-07-the-rising-popularity-value-of-mobile-devices.md

 <h2 style="text-align: left;"><em>Diversity of Tactics on Mobile Devices</em></h2>
 <p style="text-align: left;">Agencies &amp; brands have a plethora of mobile tactics to choose from to deliver their product message and brand experience to the target audience.</p>
-<p style="text-align: left;">We can thank advancements in the followingÂ tacticsÂ that now help us moreÂ efficientlyÂ generate brand awareness, product consideration, purchase &amp; brand loyalty.</p>
+<p style="text-align: left;">We can thank advancements in the following tactics that now help us more efficiently generate brand awareness, product consideration, purchase &amp; brand loyalty.</p>

 <ul>
 	<li>Mobile ad units</li>